canonical/spark-k8s-bundle/releases/3.4/yaml/docs/tutorial/t-setup-environment.md

 ## Setup MinIO

-Spark can be configured to use S3 for object storage.
+Apache Spark can be configured to use S3 for object storage.
 However for simplicity, instead of using AWS S3, we're going to use an S3 compliant object storage library [`minio`](https://min.io/), an [add-on](https://microk8s.io/docs/addon-minio) for which is shipped by default in `microk8s` installation.
 Using MinIO, we can have an S3 compliant bucket created locally which is more convinient than AWS S3 for experimentation purposes.

 Let's enable the `minio` addon for MicroK8s.
 ```bash